This article will familiarize you with the 10 main types of 3D printer, including both plastic and metal 3D printing technologies:

 • Precision: High

-Electron Beam Melting differs from DMLS as instead of using a laser to sinter the metal powder, instead a powerful electron beam is used, controlled by specialized electromagnetic coils which improve precision and speed.
+Electron Beam Melting is a very similar in process to DMLS, just instead of using a laser to sinter the metal powder, EBM instead uses a powerful electron beam controlled by specialized electromagnetic coils which improve precision and speed.

 We also have a full guide to electron beam melting.